DayToDayDevOpsCourse/LinuxCourse/Day2/Day2-Practice.md

 ![image](https://user-images.githubusercontent.com/24622526/44766612-cc19b800-ab49-11e8-827d-caa62966ffc3.png)

 * Create a pem file in "Server-1" with the name "server-2.pem" to connect to the Server-2.
 Copy the pem file content that you downloaded to your loal machine.
-Now the pem file "server-2" is in the path /home/ec2-user/server-2.pem
+Now the pem file "server-2.pem" is in the path /home/ec2-user/server-2.pem in "Server-1".

 ![image](https://user-images.githubusercontent.com/24622526/44766727-61b54780-ab4a-11e8-87c7-c6bc7ec5747e.png)